Professor Layton and the Curious Village: Plot

 Layton's triumph is short-lived as Don Paolo returns in a flying machine and starts demolishing the tower.
 Luke escapes down the stairs, but Layton is forced to improvise a glider to take Flora and himself to safety as the tower collapses.
 Don Paolo, with his machine malfunctioning, drops a bag containing the stolen Simon.
 The villain swears revenge and leaves, and the three reach the town safely.
 As Flora hugs the Professor and laughs, an apple-like birthmark can be seen on her shoulder.
 As they regroup at the Reinhold manor, Layton realizes that there is more to the treasure than just Flora, as the birthmark points to the Baron's riches.
 Luke finds a switch on the portrait of Flora in the same location as her birthmark which leads to a secret room filled with gold.

 A voice recording from the Baron, intended for those who solved the mystery, congratulates Layton.
 The voice tells Flora to take the treasure, explaining that if it is taken, all the robots will stop functioning.
 Flora opts to leave it as a way to repay the robots for their services in protecting her and her new friends.
 As the game ends, Layton, Luke, and Flora leave St. Mystere without the treasure, allowing the residents to continue on with their lives.
 The three (and other characters) are shown laughing and living together during the game credits.

-As the first part of a trilogy, the main story ends with a "to be continued" message with a picture of Luke and Layton at a train station - this is a hint to the plot of Professor Layton and Pandora's Box.
+As the first part of a trilogy, the main story ends with a "to be continued" message with a picture of Luke and Layton at a train station, hinting at the plot of Professor Layton and the Diabolical Box.

 Development

 Chiba University Professor Akira Tago supervised direction on the game's development, with Level-5 President and CEO Akihiro Hino serving as producer.
 The game features animated cutscenes produced by P.A.
 Works.

-Layton's creation was a direct result of Hino's childhood love of Tago's Head Gymnastics series of puzzle books, which have sold more than 12 million copies to date in Japan.
+Its creation was a direct result of Hino's childhood love of Tago's Head Gymnastics series of puzzle books, which have sold more than 12 million copies in Japan.
 The game makes use of many puzzles from Tago's books, all of which have been modified to support the DS stylus and touchscreen.
-Tago also contributed 30 brand new puzzles to the game, developed specifically with the unique capabilities of the Nintendo DS in mind.
+Tago contributed 30 new puzzles to the game, developed specifically with the capabilities of the Nintendo DS in mind.

 Audio

-The game's soundtrack was composed by Tomohito Nishiura, specifically with a French-styled influence in mind.
+The game's soundtrack was composed by Tomohito Nishiura, with a French-styled influence in mind.
 An album titled Layton Kyouju to Fushigi na Machi Original Soundtrack was released in Japan only, containing all the music featured in the game.
 The album received mixed reviews from online sites.
 Square Enix Music Online gave the album 6 out of 10, calling it "a rather bland collection of repetitive and similar music tracks from the game."
 RPGFan Music similarly stated "...the soundtrack is simply too repetitive to be considered anything fantastic."